 Homemade almond milk is an easy and satisfying dairy-free alternative.
 Unlike store-bought almond milk, fresh almond milk is creamy, frothy and delicious.

 - 1 cup of almonds

 - 2–4 cups of water for grinding (see notes)

-- Cover the almonds with water and leave to soak for a minimum of 12 hours, but up to 48 hours is fine.
+- Cover the almonds with 2 cups of water and leave to soak for a minimum of 12 hours, but up to 48 hours is fine.

 - Drain the soaking liquid.

-- Put the almonds in a blender and pour in water (chlorine free is best for making yogurt).
+- Put the almonds in a blender and pour in 2 to 4 cups of water (chlorine free is best for making yogurt).

 - Grind until the almonds are a coarse meal.

 - Pour the ground almonds and water through a nut bag or several layers of cheesecloth to strain out the almonds.